GanapriyaV/Bearing-Fault-Detection-using-Support-Vector-Classifier-SVC-/README.md

 # Bearing-Fault-Detection-using-Support-Vector-Classifier-SVC-
-Successfully implemented a Support Vector Classifier (SVC) for Bearing Fault Detection, achieving 100% accuracy using Python and the publicly available CWRU Dataset.
+Bearings are crucial in rotating machinery, and their failure can cause severe mechanical breakdowns.
+This research uses a Support Vector Classifier (SVC) to detect bearing faults.
+Vibration signals are analyzed, and features are extracted and standardized using StandardScaler.
+The SVC model classifies bearing conditions into normal, inner race fault, outer race fault, and ball fault with 100% accuracy, enabling timely detection and prevention of costly repairs.